UGA-Society-for-Cyber-Security/Cyber-Team/CTF/Walkthroughs/PicoCTF_2019/Cryptography/The_Numbers/README.md

 Do you notice a pattern?
 If not the way I aligned the table should help you out.

-The letters correspond to their positions this cipher is called an A1Z26 cipher.
+The letters correspond to their positions; this cipher is called an A1Z26 cipher.
 You can go [here](https://cryptii.com/) to find a decoder.

 Once we decode the provided numbers we find out that the flag is `PICOCTF{THENUMBERSMASON}`